godwokenrises/godwoken/docs/optimistic-rollup.md

 }
 ```

-Users put their CKB or UDTs into deposition request cells, then wait for aggregators to collect them.
+Users put CKB or UDTs into deposition request cells, then wait for aggregators to collect them.

 The lock script `deposition_lock` allows two unlock conditions:

-1. The user unlocks this cell with a recoverable secp256k1 signature; the lock script compares the recovered `pubkey_hash` with the one in the args and returns success if they are the same.
+1. The owner unlocks this cell with a recoverable secp256k1 signature; the lock script compares the recovered `pubkey_hash` with the args and returns success if `pubkey_hash` is matched.
-2. An off-chain aggregator unlocks this cell in the same transaction that updates the Rollup's global state; the lock script checks there is an input cell matches `rollup_code_hash`.
+2. An off-chain aggregator unlocks this cell in the same transaction that updates the Rollup's global state; the lock script checks there exist an input cell matches `rollup_code_hash` and return success.

-After the aggregator unlocks the cells, the states of cells will be accumulated into the global state, and cells will be transferred to the `state validator` contract.
+After the aggregator collects the cells, the states of cells will be accumulated into the global state, and ownership of cells will be transferred to the `state validator` contract.

 ### Leave rollup (Withdraw)

-To withdraw assets back to layer1, users firstly send a withdrawal request to the aggregator, the aggregator moves assets into a withdrawal queue and burns the assets from layer2, then users need to wait for a security timeout S, after S timeout, the aggregator regenerates assets on layer1.
+To withdraw assets back to layer1, users firstly send a withdrawal request to the aggregator, the aggregator moves assets into a withdrawal queue and burns the assets from layer2, then users need to wait for a timeout, finally, the aggregator releases assets on layer1.

 Suppose the aggregator refuses to move assets into a withdrawal queue or refuses to withdraw assets to layer1 (censorship).
 A user should call force-withdraw on the `state validator` contract to complete the withdrawal.

-> The S timeout parameter defines our security upper bound; after the S timeout, if we can't prevent a malicious user from withdrawing assets to layer1, the rollup system should be considered as corrupt.
+> The timeout parameter C defines an upper bound of the challenge period; after the C timeout, if we still can't prevent a malicious user from withdrawing assets to layer1, the rollup system should be considered as corrupt.

 ## Layer2 assets representation

-Since our rollup based on the account model, we want to use a natural way to represent assets in layer2 account: all layer1 assets represented as states in layer2 accounts.
+Since our Rollup is based on the account model, we want to use a natural way to represent assets in layer2 account: all layer1 assets represented as states in layer2 accounts.

 For example, the layer1 CKB is represented as a key-value record in the layer2 CKB token account (`account_id -> amount`).
 It is the same for other UDT assets; they are stored in different layer2 UDT accounts.

-We also maintain a layer1 to layer2 contract map to keep consensus between layers, we use [sparse merkle tree] to represent the map, and put the merkle root into the global state.
-For easy to understand, we can consider the map is fixed, which means we can only accept a limited UDT; however, it is trivial to design a mechanism that allows dynamically update the mapping relations.
+We also maintain a layer1 to layer2 contract map to keep consensus of assets between layers, we use [sparse merkle tree] to represent the contract map, and put the merkle root into the global state.
+For easy to understand, we can consider the map is fixed, which means we can only accept limited UDTs; however, it is trivial to design a mechanism to dynamically updating the map.

 ## Challenge